Policies

 Fire Emergency Evacuation Procedure

-This policy covers the full site of Norsery SmileOn Wandsworth.
+This policy covers the full site of Nursery SmileOn Wandsworth.
 This policy is applicable to all children and staff within the setting.
 It should be read in conjunction with the Early Years Foundation Stage policy.

 Fire Alarm